 One other large exhibit portrays Finnish works that remained from the Baltic Exhibition of 1914, an international art show, similar in concept to the era’s World Fairs, in which the best works of all Baltic countries were brought together in the same venue.
 The timing turned out to be auspicious for the art—a time of transition between Realist and Modernist styles and the middle of Finland’s own Golden Era—but less so for the international camaraderie the show was intended to represent—Germany and Russia were soon at war with earth other.
 But politics notwithstanding, the show did bring together much of the region’s best art and provided a showcase for the short-lived Realist Movement and the emergence of the Modernist style.

-A day trip to Turku allowed time for but a single meal: Lunch at the riverside restaurant:
+A day trip to Turku allowed time for but a single meal.
+Our lunch was at the riverside restaurant Pinella.

-We had two entrees here—one fish and one meat–both of which we enjoyed.
-The fish dish was a roasted whitefish fillet with spring onion sauce and new potatoes.
-The meat was two cuts of lamb—entrecote and rack—with thyme sauce and herbed potatoes.
+We enjoyed our two entrees: a roasted whitefish fillet with spring onion sauce and new potatoes and a meat dish that consisted of two cuts of lamb—entrecote and rack—with thyme sauce and herbed potatoes.
 We had red and white blends from Australian winery, Peter Lehmann.